EXCLUSIVE-Mercuria raises $1.1 bln, may sell stake next year

 By Christopher Johnson

-loan facility and the sale of oil and gas assets, beefing up its
+a revolving credit facility (RCF) and the sale of U.S. oil and

 Singapore unit was about to close the books on a $745 million